-experience working in an environment with individual from diverse backgrounds.
-Then, during interview phase of the application process, all applicants are asked to address their experient working in diverse setting and desire to do so at one of our colleges.
-Does the District meet Method #6 (Consistent and ongoing training for he committees)? iring ✓ Yes □ No Please provide an explanation and evidence of meeting this Multiple Method, #6.
+Does the District meet Method #6 (Consistent and ongoing training for hiring committees)?

+- Yes

+Please provide an explanation and evidence of meeting this Multiple Method, #6.

 The District provides training to each hiring committee, prior to evaluating applications, on the importance of diversity as well as the elimination of bias.
 See Exhibit 6 (Selection Committee Orientation).

-In addition, the District provides the required training on the Prevention of Sexual Harassmen 1825) for all supervisory personnel as well as Title IX training for all employees. it (AB Does the District meet Method #7 (Professional development focused on Yes No diversit Please provide an explanation and evidence of meeting this Multiple Method, #7. culty on Through its FlexDay programs, the District routinely provides professional development for fathe important of diversity, tolerance, inclusion and equity.
-See Exhibit 7. -
+In addition, the District provides the required training on the Prevention of Sexual Harassment (AB 1825) for all supervisory personnel as well as Title IX training for all employees.

+Does the District meet Method #7 (Professional development focused on diversity)?

+- Yes - 🗆 No

+Please provide an explanation and evidence of meeting this Multiple Method, #7.

+Through its FlexDay programs, the District routinely provides professional development for faculty on the important of diversity, tolerance, inclusion and equity.
+See Exhibit 7.

+For classified staff, the District provides online training focused on diversity and and creating an inclusive work environment.